worthingtonjg/AttackBots/README.md

 KSL News Article <http://www.ksl.com/?nid=1012&sid=39545162>

+## Disclaimer

+This code was written in 48 hours for a Game Jam / Hackathon.
+As such there are some "hacks" and quick fixes that where implemented due to time constraints.
+Please keep your expectations for code quality low and keep in mind 48 hours is not a lot of time to finish a project.

 ## Level Design

 Prior to the game jam I spent some time putting together a library of modular pieces: such as halls, intersections, tees, etc.  I let my 10 year old